Thanks to the National

 Beach Rd., is still only a thin dirt track.
 In fact, all of Albemarle

 St., the main road in Colpoy's Bay, was first paved at about the time of this photo.

 Colpoy's Bay circa 1950

-higher resolution the one taken in 1938.
+Image 15B is of significantly higher resolution than the one taken in 1938.
 The full Kalbfleisch dock,

 the one-room cabins next to the Kalbfleisch House and the privately financed